Tyrrrz/CliFx/Readme.md

 If your command performs critical work, you can intercept these signals to handle cancellation requests in a graceful way.

 In order to make the command cancellation-aware, call `console.RegisterCancellationHandler()` to register the signal handler and obtain the corresponding `CancellationToken`.
-Once this method is called, the program will no longer terminate on an interrupt signal but will instead trigger the associated token, which can be used to delay the termination of a command just enough to exit in a controlled manner.
+Once this method is called, the program will no longer terminate on an interrupt signal but will instead trigger the associated token, which can be used to delay the termination of a command enough to exit in a controlled manner:

 ```csharp
 [Command]